Our Ultimate Guide to Hotels in Hawaii Using Points

 Chase & American Express Co-branded Cards

-Contrary to the Chase cards, American Express has two Marriott cards that you can hold at the same time (more points!), one a personal card and one a business card.
-The American Express Bonvoy Brilliant card and the American Express Bonvoy Business card are both great options for those looking to accumulate a decent amount of Marriott points for a Hawaiian vacation!
+On the American Express side, the Marriott Bonvoy Brilliant® American Express® Card, the Marriott Bonvoy Bevy™ American Express® Card and the Marriott Bonvoy Business® American Express® Card are all great options for those looking to accumulate a decent amount of Marriott points for a Hawaiian vacation.
 Lucky for you, Travel Freely has an easy-to-understand Marriott credit card eligibility chart in our Marriott Bonvoy Complete Guide post.

 Our Favorite Marriott Hotels in Hawaii